cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/getting_started/welcome_to_esrum.rst.txt

    Projects configured for GDPR data are marked with the `AUDIT`.
 NEVER work on GDPR data in your home folder or in non-AUDIT projects!

+Projects folder contain four sub-folders, namely

+-  `/projects/<project-name>/people`

+   Every member of a project has their own people folder.
+It is suggested that you keep your scripts, configuration files, documentation, and the like in this folder.
+The `people` folder is automatically backed up every day.

+-  `/projects/<project-name>/apps`

+   The apps folder is intended for storing software shared between project members.
+See for example the :ref:`modules_page` for how to setup a shared repository of software that can be used with the module system.
+The `apps` folder is automatically backed up every day.

+-  `/projects/<project-name>/data`

+   The `data` folder is intended for data-sets shared between project members.
+This could be your raw data or your results files from processing your raw data.
+The `data` folder is automatically backed up every day.

+-  `/projects/<project-name>/scratch`

+   TODO

 .. _red hat enterprise linux: https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux